Looking to participate in a clinical trial?

 Randomized, blinded, sham-controlled trial assessing the effectiveness of transcatheter annular reduction in heart failure patients with any degree of mitral regurgitation and left ventricular dilation. - Recruiting patients with:

-- At least mild functional MR
+- At least mild functional mitral regurgitation

 - Principal Investigator: